All You Need To Know About

 What’s CCCA doing about coronavirus / COVID-19?

-Students who are concerned about food scarcity should contact Laura Coulier.
+As the COVID-19 pandemic continues to evolve, Compass realizes that some students may still be concerned about food scarcity.
+In that event, students should contact Fred Kooistra.
 The administrative team has been working hard to be able to provide support to students who are impacted by COVID-19.
+If a student has a need, please communicate it to the school.

 Campus leadership is coming together across campus to:

-- Develop short- and long-term contingency plans consistent with the Centers for Disease Control (CDC) guidelines that allow us to be responsive to emerging issues.
+- Develop plans consistent with the State of Michigan and the Centers for Disease Control (CDC) guidelines.

 - Provide updates via this webpage, email and SMS as new information becomes available.